CloudCannon/Jekyll-Tips/_posts/2016-05-25-why-use-a-static-site-generator.md

 In this article we're using WordPress as the dynamic CMS but we could easily swap this out for Drupal or the majority of other CMSs out there.

-When a user goes to a page on a Wordpress site, the request is sent to our web server ([Nginx](https://www.nginx.com/)) then forwarded to WordPress.
+When a user goes to a page on a WordPress site, the request is sent to our web server ([Nginx](https://www.nginx.com/)) then forwarded to WordPress.
 WordPress builds the page from a number of templates, gets the content and other site data from the database and sends the complete HTML page back to the user.

 ![How does a dynamic CMS work?](/img/casts/what-is-a-static-site-generator/dynamic-cms-overview.png)